 Students will be assigned to a specific lunch period by the administration.
 Students are not permitted to leave campus for lunch.
 Students are not to have food delivered to them individually or in groups from any outside source (including parents/guardians) without prior administrative approval.
-Students are to use only the C building restrooms during lunch periods. \During lunch periods, students must remain in the café, A courtyard, or Legacy Garden.
-Students are NOT permitted in the hallways of C building during this time.
+Students are to use only the C building restrooms during lunch periods. \During lunch periods, students must remain in the café or the A courtyard.
+Students are NOT permitted in the Legacy Garden or the hallways of C building during this time.
 Other than for necessary class movements, all stairway areas, including the open stairways/breezeway between D & E buildings, are off limits during lunch periods.